cemvarol/AZ-301-Errors/M8/Instructions.md

 #### Task 2: Test service chaining between peered virtual networks

-1. On the lab computer, from the Azure portal, start a Remote Desktop session to **VM-B** Azure VM.
+1. On the lab computer, from the Azure portal, start a Remote Desktop session to **VM-B**.

 1. When prompted to authenticate, specify the following credentials: